Pages

 He then proceeded homeward, believing that discretion is better than valour when an unknown danger is ahead.”

 In August 1895, Thomas John Donovan managed to shoot and kill a beast thought to be the predator big cat.
-The animal, upon closer inspection, appeared not to be a Bengal Tiger, but resembled something closer to Tasmania's Thylacines.
+The animal upon closer inspection, appeared not to be a Bengal Tiger but resembled something closer to Tasmania's Thylacines.

-The animal was inspected by by a zoologist, and was determined to be an Arabian Wolf, which then led to a lot of speculation about why, and how, an Assyrian Wolf came to be hunting in South Australia.
-It is thought the Wolf may have been a passenger upon a ship that wrecked off the coastline of Robe many years earlier.
+The animal was inspected by a zoologist and was determined to be a wolf.
+This led to a lot of speculation about why, and how, an Assyrian Wolf came to be hunting in South Australia.
+It is thought the wolf may have been a passenger upon a ship that wrecked off the coastline of Robe many years earlier.
+The wolf, somewhat of a trophy, became legend – it was duly stuffed and put on display in the Tantanoola Hotel, alongside the gun used to shoot it.

 The mysterious Tantanoola Tiger was dead, but sheep in the district were still going missing.
 This mystery was solved however when the culprit was found.
-A local man, Charlie Edmondson was caught red handed stealing 78 sheep, and upon arrest admitted to stealing over 4000 more!
+A local man, Charlie Edmondson was caught red-handed stealing 78 sheep, and upon arrest admitted to stealing over 4000 more!

 You can see the Tantanoola Tiger in the Tantanoola Hotel in South Australia's South East at 265 Railway Terrace East.

-Tuesday 18 August 2015
+Tuesday, 18 August 2015

 Ghost Trains: Saddleworth, Hawker, Marree.